-Artificial discs are designed to replace intervertebral discs damaged by spine disorders such as degenerative disc disease, discectomy (removal of the disc) is often necessary to treat the resulting pain and/or neurologic symptoms that are being caused by the diseased or injured disc.
-As the name implies, an artificial disc is constructed in such a way that it mimics normal anatomy.
-Dr. Stieber has over a decade of experience in New York disc replacement surgery, so you can be assured you are in good hands.
+In order to treat intervertebral disc herniations or degenerative disc disease, discectomy (removal of the disc) is often necessary to treat the resulting pain and/or neurologic symptoms that are being caused by the diseased or injured disc.
+As the name implies, an artificial disc prosthesis is designed in such a way that it imitates normal anatomy.
+Dr. Stieber has over a decade of experience in performing his New York disc replacement surgery, so you can be assured you are in good hands.

-The cushioning properties of the disc make it possible for the spinal column to compress and rebound during vigorous activity.
+The disc has cushioning properties that help make it possible for the spinal column to compress and rebound during vigorous activity.

-Discs prevent bone from grinding against bone, as well as maintain enough distance between vertebrae so that nerve roots can exit the spinal canal freely, without impediment.
+Discs not only prevent bone from grinding against bone, but also maintain the normal healthy physiologic distance between vertebrae so that nerve roots can exit from spinal canal freely and without compression or irritation.

-Without discs, the spine would be a rigid column of vertebrae without the motion of the intervertebral discs.
-Intervertebral discs give flexibility to the spine, allowing full range of motion e.g., forward and backward, side-to-side.
+The spine would be a rigid column of vertebrae without the motion of the intervertebral discs.
+Intervertebral discs give flexibility to the spine, which allows for a full range of motion e.g., forward and backward, side-to-side.

-During both TDR surgery and spinal fusion, the pain-generating disc is removed and the intervertebral disc height is restored.
-During a fusion surgery, the spinal segment is stabilized with an implant and plate and/or rods and screws.
-Bone graft may be used to promote fusion of the vertebrae.
-For those patients for whom disc replacement in NYC is appropriate, a specialized device is implanted between vertebrae that allows for potential motion.
-Since no two patients are the same, our NYC disc replacement procedure will be explained in great detail during consultation.
+During both disc replacement surgery and spinal fusion, the pain-generating disc is removed and the intervertebral disc height is restored.
+For those patients who undergo spinal fusion surgery, the spinal segment is then stabilized with an implant and plate and/or rods and screws.
+Bone graft is commonly used to promote fusion of the bones.
+For those patients who undergo disc replacement, a specialized prosthetic device is implanted between vertebrae that allows for potential motion.
+Since no two patients are the same, our NYC disc replacement surgical plan and procedure will be explained in great detail during consultation.

-An artificial disc usually replaces the entire intervertebral disc – the annulus fibrosus, nucleus pulposus, and the endplates, depending on the type of device.
+An artificial disc usually replaces the annulus fibrosus, nucleus pulposus, and the endplates, depending on the type of device.
 The cervical (neck) or lumbar (lower back) are most commonly treated with disc replacement surgery.
 During the procedure Dr. Stieber will move through the front of the neck for cervical discs and through the abdomen for lumbar discs.

-Dr. Stieber is the author of multiple book chapters on disc replacement surgery and has presented his research on disc replacement surgery in both the cervical and lumbar spine.
+Dr. Stieber is the author of multiple book chapters on disc replacement surgery and has presented his research on disc replacement surgery for both the cervical and lumbar spine.
 Learn why he delivers one of the top disc replacements New York has to offer.

 The potential benefits of disc replacement include:

-Disc replacement in NYC is commonly performed as an outpatient procedure.
-Lumbar Disc replacement in NYC requires a hospital stay of two to four days.
-During that time, physical therapists and occupational therapists will teach you how to walk and get in and out of bed safely.
+Cervical Disc replacement in NYC is commonly performed as an outpatient procedure.
+Lumbar Disc replacement in NYC requires a hospital stay of one to three days.
+During your stay, physical therapists and occupational therapists will help you learn how to walk and get in and out of bed safely.
 You will need to avoid bending at the waist, lifting more than five pounds, and twisting for the first two to four weeks.

-Most patients are permitted to return to sedentary work within two to three weeks, depending on how the healing process is progressing.
+Most patients are able to return to desk work within two to three weeks, depending on the progress of healing.
 However, you will be advised to wait about three months before resuming light physical activity.
 Patients should avoid heavy lifting, strenuous physical activity, and impact sports moving forward after having undergone disc replacement.